-Mock interviews, résumé writing, connecting with jobs in their communities — CI teens are focused on developing workplace skills to help them be successful at their jobs and change their lives for good.
+Mock interviews, résumé writing, connecting with employers in their communities — CI teens are focused on developing workplace skills to help them be successful at their jobs and change their lives for good.

 To have any hope of escaping poverty, income from stable work is essential.